azriel91/peace/doc/src/technical_concepts/output/execution_progress.md

     - **Units total:** Unknown (spinner) / known (progress bar).
     - **Units current**
-    - **Function:** `ItemSpec::{state_current, state_desired, apply}`.
+    - **Function:** `Item::{state_current, state_desired, apply}`.

         Certain functions will not be applicable, e.g. when `StateCurrent` is feature gated, then the function won't be available when the feature is not enabled.

 * **Running Stalled:** Progress updates have not been received for a given period.

-    Item spec implementations are responsible for sending progress updates, but if there are no progress updates, or an identical "it's running" progress update is continuously received, then Peace may determine that the task may have stalled, and user attention is required.
+    Item implementations are responsible for sending progress updates, but if there are no progress updates, or an identical "it's running" progress update is continuously received, then Peace may determine that the task may have stalled, and user attention is required.

     Peace may also provide a hook for implementors to output a suggestion to the user.